Schizophrenia Biomarkers Can Be Found In Human Hair, Study Says

 — Star Hospitals (@starhospitalsin) November 2, 2019

 According to study co-author Takeo Yoshikawa, drugs used to treat schizophrenia today were created over 100 years ago and only work on approximately 30 percent of patients.
-Regardless, he claims that pharmaceutical companies have abandoned the search for new drugs
+Regardless, he claims that pharmaceutical companies have abandoned the search for new drugs.

 “Our study is expected to provide a novel paradigm for drug development.
 Inhibitors of hydrogen sulfide-synthesizing enzymes are hoped to be beneficial for the treatment of schizophrenia, at least those patients who are not satisfied with the current drugs.”

-As of now, there are nearly no biomarkers for schizophrenia and few tests that provide a definitive diagnosis of the mental illness, which creates symptoms including delusions, audial and visual hallucinations, and disorganized thoughts.
+As of now, there are nearly no biomarkers for schizophrenia and few tests that provide a definitive diagnosis of the mental health issue, which creates symptoms including delusions, audial and visual hallucinations, and disorganized thoughts.

 “Nobody has ever thought about a causal link between hydrogen sulfide and schizophrenia.
 Once we discovered this, we had to figure out how it happens and if these findings in mice would hold true for people with schizophrenia,” Yoshikawa said, per EMBO Press.